 Fertility, pregnancy and breastfeeding

-Sulfasalazine is considered safe to use if you're breastfeeding unless your baby is premature or at risk of jaundice.
-Speak to your rheumatology team if you're concerned about this.
+Sulfasalazine is considered safe to use while you are breastfeeding, unless the baby is premature or at risk of jaundice.
+Speak to your rheumatology team about this if you have any concerns.